-The new Eagle Vale rehabilitation centre will double the number of families we can treat in our 3-12-month residential programs from 4-7 to 16 family groups.
+With your help, we will double the number of families we can accommodate in our 3-12-month+ residential program from 4-7 to 16 family groups, depending on family setup.

-Existing accommodation comprises 12 rooms for single mothers with one child, however variations in family setup mean capacity is often reduced by 25 per cent.
-From 2016-19 the participation of single fathers grew from 16 to 40 percent, and on average 12 per cent of participating families include couples.
+In 2019, we received a private donation of $1 million to expand the Parent’s and Children’s Program.
+While existing accommodation comprises 12 rooms built for single mothers with one child, variations in modern family setup mean capacity is often reduced by 25 per cent.
+From 2016-19, the number of single fathers participating in our program grew from 16 to 40 percent, and on average 12 per cent of families in this program now include couples.

-Our priority is to maximise the impact of project funds to best help families break the cycle of generational drug and alcohol misuse.
-To find more information about how to support our work search ‘Odyssey House make a difference’.
+With some of this funding in hand and fundraising underway, our priority is to maximise the impact of project funds to best help families break the cycle of generational drug and alcohol misuse.